 We are within reach of turning these peoples and places with no believers, no Bibles and no bodies of Christ into people groups with the eternal hope of Jesus Christ!
 Imagine arriving in heaven and seeing people come to thank you for helping to bring the Good News to them.
 You can help make that happen.

 Let me know if you’re “in.”
-You can write to me at PastorRick@saddleback.com May our Heavenly Father richly bless you in 2020 as you faithfully follow him.
+You can write to me at PastorRick@saddleback.com May our Heavenly Father richly bless you as you faithfully follow him.